davidbonnet/vite-plugin-module-list/README.md

 [API documentation](./doc/README.md).

 The default exported function returns a regular Vite plugin object.
+It adds hook that sets a file change listener on the Vite development server.

 ```js
 import { resolve } from "path";